Passive treatments: Massages, heat and manual therapy

 - Therapeutic ultrasound

 According to previous research, passive treatments only help for a short time or do not help at all.
 Many of them haven't been properly tested in good studies.
-When it comes to most of the complementary or alternative medicine approaches, such as magnetic field therapy, there is no scientifically plausible explanation for how they might work.
+When it comes to most of the complementary or alternative medicine approaches, such as magnetic field therapy, there is no scientifically plausible explanation for how they might work either.
 The claimed mechanisms of action often contradict the basic principles of science.
+Most of the passive treatments are classed as individual health care services in Germany (individuelle Gesundheitsleistungen, or IGeL for short), which means they aren't covered by German statutory health insurers.

 Acupuncture is a traditional Chinese treatment in which thin needles are inserted into specific points on the skin.
 According to traditional beliefs, the needles influence the flow of energy through the body when they are placed at points along the energy pathways (meridians).
 This is thought to activate the body’s own healing powers.
 But these energy pathways haven't been proven to exist.
 Research has shown that it doesn't matter where exactly you insert the needles and whether they actually enter the skin or not.